Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 9. In Ubuntu.
 Type command **`nvidia-smi`** to exam if your NVIDIA GPU model is correctly recognized and listed.
    If your NVIDIA GPU model is shown, it means everything works fine.
 ![](/photo/Picture2a.png)
-(Optional) If your USB Drive is more than 64GB.
+10. (Optional) If your USB Drive is more than 64GB.
 This USB Image is created with 64GB sized USB Drive.
 If your USB Drive is more than 64GB physically, after restore your USB Drive will show 64GB only.
 You can use Ubuntu instruction 'sudo gparted' to expend size.
-10. In Ubuntu, Type command **`sudo gparted`**
+     In Ubuntu, Type command **`sudo gparted`**
+     It requires Ubuntu login password, the Ubuntu login password = **`nvidia`**

 **Every time Start DL Coding:**